 Hailed by The Washington Post as “The Emerald Isle's Original,” Feeney's music is widely broadcast on TV and radio and her sold-out performance at Ireland's premier concert venue, The National Concert Hall received a 10-minute standing ovation.
 The Observer (U.K.) gushed that Feeney's debut album, '13 songs,' was “the blossoming of a major talent,” adding that “Feeney towers over her contemporaries.”
 The NY Times has also called her music “charming, urbane and dreamy” and The Guardian (UK) simply said “the world will listen.”
 The Village Voice in New York described her music as “blending the pop ambitions of Gaga with Elvis Costellian wordplay”.
 She has performed many other sold out shows in America, Canada, Ireland, England, France, Italy, Germany and Holland solo; with her own ensemble or with numerous orchestras for which she orchestrated and composed for.
 Julie puts on a stunning show that combining her songs with elements of theatre and performance art, often wearing head-pieces.

-Over six years ago, it was a genuine case of “Julie who?”
+Over eight years ago, it was a genuine case of “Julie who?”

 Back in the mid-Noughties, Galway’s Julie Feeney was positioned very much on the outer fringes of the Irish music scene.
 In fact, despite her background as someone with so many strings to her bow she could have been mistaken for an orchestra of harps, she was virtually anonymous, a position that, ironically, stood to her advantage.